-Patterns are the secret to everything.
+Patterns are the bedrock of everything.

 But a new power has arisen — the Controligarchy — that is hijacking our patterns at a level never seen before in human history.
 Pattern manipulation has become such a crisis that the Federal Trade Commission issued a report, Shining a Light on Dark Patterns.

-In the entire history of our republic — maybe even world history — we the people have never had a chance to gain power at a pattern level.
+We the people have never had a chance to gain power at a pattern level.
 We’ve never had a pattern-sharing platform.
 We’ve never had an (inner)Net.

 “Much of how the mind operates is hidden to us, and it shapes our experience and behavior in ways that we’re not the least bit aware of.
 The exciting part is that through our experiments, we’re beginning to detect these unconscious mechanisms, to see these invisible patterns in our minds.”